Thunder Force V: Reception

+Reviewing the Saturn version as an import, the British Sega Saturn Magazine said that the combination of polygonal ships with 2D parallax scrolling backgrounds "looks a little bit ropey", but judged that the strong gameplay and enhanced powerups compared to previous Thunder Force games outweighed the graphical weaknesses.

 The PlayStation version received "average" reviews according to the review aggregation website Metacritic.
 Next Generation said of the game, "If there is a saving grace here, then it is this: Thunderforce [sic] takes you back to a time when games weren't as good as they are now."
-In Japan, Famitsu gave it a score of 28 out of 40 for the Saturn version, and 31 out of 40 for the PlayStation version.

 Retrospectively in 2007, Rob Fahey of Eurogamer said that while it wasn't nearly as refined or "utterly fantastic" as Einhänder or Radiant Silvergun, Thunder Force V was still a good shooter with well-implemented mechanics.
 Fahey particularly praised the CRAW for being the game's "hook", and also liked its level design and "perfectly-tuned" boss fights.
 He described it as being: "A very solid shooter, in other words, which deserved far more credit than it received - not least because any shooter with bosses called Deep Purple and Iron Maiden is alright in our book."
-In 2010, Hardcore Gaming 101's Paul Brownlee said that Thunder Force V had a great soundtrack and good gameplay, but was slightly hindered by visuals and 3D models that didn't age well.
+In 2010, Hardcore Gaming 101's Paul Brownlee said that Thunder Force V had a great soundtrack and good gameplay, but was slightly hindered by visuals and 3D models that did not age well.
 He argued that one of the game's strong points was its boss fights for their cool-looking designs and accompanying music tracks, some of which are based on those from previous Thunder Force games.
 Brownlee compared the two versions of the game, and claimed that neither of them were better than the other; he said that while the Saturn version had more detailed backdrops and the PlayStation version had better textures, neither of them had good graphics in the long run.